 - Have students enhance their weather stations with anemometers to measure wind speed and hygrometers to measure humidity.

-- Have students follow the weather forecasts from the newspaper or internet while they are using their Backyard Weather Stations to predict the weather.
+- Have students follow the weather forecasts from the newspaper or internet while they are using their backyard weather stations to predict the weather.
 Have them compare how similar their forecasts are to the published professional weather forecasts.

 - Have student draw a flow model that incorporates the information they have learned about how atmospheric and oceanic circulation drives regional climate.
-[For example, the diagram could include the Sun heating a portion of atmosphere or ocean, changing pressure, and arrows indicating the movement of either ocean or water.
+[For example, the diagram might include the Sun heating a portion of atmosphere or ocean, changing pressure, and arrows indicating the movement of either ocean or water.
 Students could include either atmosphere or ocean or both.]

-- For younger students, put together a sample Backyard Weather Station to use as a class.
+- For younger students, put together a sample backyard weather station to use as a class.

 - Lead younger students through Parts 1 and 2 of this activity to explain what the weather is doing based on their senses and knowledge of the clouds.
-As a class, make a weather forecast using a completed Backyard Weather Station.
+As a class, make a weather forecast using a completed backyard weather station.